 There are many examples of business models that can be used for the operations of the proposed Murrumbidgee - Ginninderra Gorges National Park.
-Becausvehicle entry to the park will inevitably be along the Parkwood Road, a model found at the Hanging Rock Recreation Park may be considered.run by the Shire Council.
-This park, with one hours drive from Melbourne, is run by the Shire Council.
+Because vehicle entry to the park will inevitably be along the Parkwood Road, a model found at the Hanging Rock Recreation Park may be considered.
+The park, one hour's drive from Melbourne, is run by the Shire Council.
 Vehicle entry is controlled by boom gate and exit by a ticket purchased in the park vending machines - \$25 per car.
-The park has resident on-site ranger staff.
+The park has resident, on-site ranger staff.
 Catering staff come in every day.
 The Hanging Rock Recreation Park is a very, very popular destination for Melbourne residents.